 Blood pressure: Increased intracranial pressure usually is associated with increased systemic blood pressure and the blood pressure then drops when intracranial pressure is lowered.
 Blood pressure is also frequently elevated during an ischemic stroke, possibly as a compensatory response to loss of part of the cerebral blood supply.
 Typically, the blood pressure will revert to baseline level over hours to days after the stroke without need of therapeutic intervention.
 Attempts to lower the blood pressure, unless it is at an extreme high level, can be counterproductive (by producing hypotension that can result in further ischemia).
 Medullary or upper spinal cord lesions often drop blood pressure to very low levels.
 However, for therapeutic purposes, patients with severely depressed blood pressure should be assumed to be due to hemodynamic rather than neural causes since severe hypotension due to brain stem or upper spinal cord injury is much less likely to be due to reversible causes.

 Orthostatic hypotension is often the most prominent symptom of autonomic (particularly sympathetic) failure.
 Sympathetic nerves must increase the vasomotor tone in the lower portion of the body when going from lying to sitting or standing.
 If this does not happen, hypotension ensues.
 The assessment of orthostatic hypotension requires testing blood pressure and pulse in the recumbent and upright position, looking for a drop of at least 20 mm Hg of systolic pressure, or a diastolic blood pressure decrease of at least 10 mm Hg within three minutes of standing.
 Symptoms of light-headedness or faintness would indicate that this was symptomatic orthostasis.
 If the pulse rate increases as the blood pressure drops, the orthostasis is most likely due to hypovolemia.
 Exercise prior to orthostatic testing (which causes a reactive peripheral vasodilation, lowering peripheral resistance) may exaggerate any orthostasis.
 When orthostasis is found, it may be due to damage (or blockade) of peripheral elements of the sympathetic system or to failure of normal central control mechanisms.
-Peripheral failure most often occurs due to conditions that produce generalized peripheral neuropathy, such as diabetes, alcoholism, or malnutrition (see chapter 21).
+Peripheral failure most often occurs due to conditions that produce generalized peripheral neuropathy, such as diabetes, alcoholism, or malnutrition (see Chapter 21).
 Many medications are also capable of blocking normal sympathetic nervous system responses.
 Certain degenerative conditions, including Parkinson disease, can cause central failure of autonomic responses (including decrease in urinary bladder tone, erectile dysfunction, etc).

 Pulse: Increased intracranial pressure may slow (bradycardia) or accelerated (tachycardia) the pulse.
 Arrhythmias, particularly sinus arrhythmias, and nonspecific ST-T wave changes, are frequently seen on electrocardiograms of persons who have had subarachnoid hemorrhage or either hemorrhagic or ischemic strokes.
-Atrial fibrillation, which produces and irregularly irregular pulse, is a risk factor of systemic embolization of thrombus that tends to form in the non-pulsatile left atrium.
+Atrial fibrillation, which produces an irregularly irregular pulse, is a risk factor of systemic embolization of thrombus that tends to form in the non-pulsatile left atrium.
 This may result in a stroke.

 Changes in the shape and size of the cranium may reflect changes in the intracranial contents.